-BBC iPlayer is without question one of the best streaming websites in the world.
-However, accessing it in Ireland is anything but “best”.
+BBC iPlayer is without question one of the best streaming services in the world.
+However, gaining access to it in Ireland is anything but “best”.

 So if you want to watch BBC iPlayer in Ireland, what can you do?

-When you visit the BBC iPlayer website in Ireland you’re blocked from watching.
-Instead of being able to stream content you’re hit with an annoy block message that looks something a little like this:
+When you try to access British TV content such as the BBC iPlayer website in the Republic of Ireland (or any other countries outside the UK) you’re blocked from watching.
+Instead of being able to access BBC TV content, you’re hit with an annoying block message that looks something a little like this:

 A VPN is going to set you back a couple of Euro per month and nearly every VPN service charges in US Dollars.

-How to watch BBC iPlayer in Ireland Step-by-Step
+How to unblock BBC iPlayer in Ireland Step-by-Step

-Just follow the 4 steps below and you can be watching BBC iPlayer in Ireland in just a few minutes.
+Just follow the 4 steps below and you can be watching one of the best streaming services, BBC iPlayer from Ireland in just a few minutes.

-It will take less than 30 seconds for the NordVPN app to make connection to the United Kingdom.
-Once you’re connected all that’s left to do is visit the BBC iPlayer website on your computer or open the app on your mobile device.
+It will take less than 10 seconds for the ExpressVPN application to make a connection to the United Kingdom (UK).
+Once you’re connected all that’s left to do is visit the BBC iPlayer website on your computer or open the application on your mobile device.

 What if I don’t have the app installed?